Go to Reviews.org AU Edition

 T-Mobile network coverage

-Both T-Mobile and Sprint offer essentially every new cell phone device you would want, but we gotta give the edge to Sprint for offering more Google Pixel support.
+Both T-Mobile and Sprint offer essentially every new cell phone device—iPhones, Galaxies, Google Pixels, and more—you would want, but we gotta give the edge to Sprint for offering more Google Pixel support.
+If you want to learn about the latest cell phone deals from Sprint, T-Mobile, and other carriers, check out our regularly-updated deals page.

 Sprint vs. T-Mobile perks